leonardothibes/puppet-php/README.md

 A puppet module to manage PHP.

 ## Sample Usage
-Install php and use the provided configuration defaults:
+Install PHP and use the provided configuration defaults:
 ```puppet
 node default {
 	class {'php':}